sjsingh21/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0.0001104207
 ```

-** so the mean didn't change after the imputing,
+* so the mean didn't change after the imputing, !*
-** the median slightly changed about 0.1% of the original value.
+* the median slightly changed about 0.1% of the original value.!*

 * test how total steps taken per day differ